CU-Robotics/buff-code/README.md

   - The more documentation the better

 ## CHANGES
+*Changes include all PRs that modify the directory structure, the installed binaries and any changes that will effect workspace usage*
  - Version 0.01
    - Date: October 7, 2021
    - Editor: Mitchell D Scott